wp-plugins/widget-wrangler/README.txt

 == Description ==

 Widget Wrangler is a plugin for Wordpress that gives administrators a clean interface for managing widgets on a page by page basis.
-On each page, you can control which widets appear in which sidebars.
+On each page, you can control what widdets appear in where.

 Widget Wrangler provides the following features: